acousticrobot/web-16/_pages/toki-pona/lesson-19-syllables-3.md

 If three glyphs run down in the middle the taller _san_ block is crowded again, so that means the column of three is best on the left or right.
 I like the version with three glyphs on the left best because that also gives _li_ space to stretch up on the bottom right.

 Next I'm going to start stretching the _san_ in the middle out even more and push the _ta_ below it into a rounder shape.
-If this really was an official word, we'd be done now, but I'm going to add a cartouche and head glyph.
+We could put it into the capsule if we wanted it to read as _kijetesantakalu_, but I'm going to add a cartouche and head glyph to make _soweli Kijetesantakalu_.

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_23.jpg" caption="soweli Kijetesantakalu sketch" %}